Kathryn Doyle, PhD, JD

 In addition to her state bar admission, Kathryn is admitted to practice before the U.S. Court of Appeals Federal Circuit and the U.S. Patent and Trademark Office.
 Chambers USA 2010 ranked Kathryn in Intellectual Property Law, lauding her as “a clear thinker and an excellent attorney.”

-Immediately prior to joining Saul Ewing, Kathryn was a partner at a boutique intellectual property law firm that she founded.
+Immediately prior to joining Saul Ewing Arnstein & Lehr, Kathryn was a partner at a boutique intellectual property law firm that she founded.
 Previously, she was head of the Life Sciences Team and co-chair of the women’s committee at Drinker Biddle & Reath LLP.
 She also was a partner and leader of the Intellectual Property Practice at Morgan, Lewis and Bockius LLP.